Olympus E-30 vs Panasonic GX85

 It is notable that the GX85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-30 does not provide wifi capability.

 The GX85 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-30 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the E-30 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-30 and GX85 can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Panasonic GX85 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-30 and the Panasonic GX85?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.